High Priority Subsurface Installations

 When a member operator or excavator receives an allegation that an incident occurred, he or she must submit an incident report to the State Fire Marshal.
 Incident reports are currently under development.

-The State Fire Marshal or his or her agents will conduct an investigation to determine if an incident occurred and if it was caused by a violation of 556.107(1)(a).
+The State Fire Marshal or his or her agents will conduct an investigation to determine if an incident occurred and if it was caused by a violation of s.
+556.107(1)(a).
+Part of any HPSI incident field investigation is determining whether the excavator had a locate ticket for the area in question and whether that ticket was valid.
+For those steps, see HPSI Records Research.

-NOTE: State agencies or political subdivisions causing such incident may not be fined more than $10,000.
+NOTE: State agencies or political subdivisions causing such incidents may not be fined more than $10,000.